Welcome! This page has way too much self-indulgent detail, but if you’re really interested in what I’m all about you can probably find it here.

 I also like the flip side of that—dancing, music festivals, concerts, or just listening to stuff while I work.
 I have a playlist cycle four years in the making, aptly named Dance to This, Dance to That, Dance to These, and Dance to Those.
 I think it’s cool to see how my taste has changed over time.

-I've been to all 48 continental United States.
-I've seen several parts of Canada.
-I've been to the following European and Asian cities: Athens, Barcelona, Beijing, Florence, Hong Kong, Lisbon, London, Madrid, Paris, and Rome.
-I'd like to see more of the world!
+I’ve been to 49 of the United States (not Alaska…yet).
+I’ve seen several parts of Canada.
+I’ve been to the following European and Asian cities: Athens, Barcelona, Beijing, Florence, Hong Kong, Lisbon, London, Madrid, Paris, and Rome.
+I’d like to see more of the world!

 My favorite programming language is probably Haskell, but for quick stuff I’ll usually reach for Python since that’s what I’m fastest in.